MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/block/screen1.md

 ![See this?](oredict:oc:screen1)

 A Screen is used in combination with a [graphics card](../item/graphicsCard1.md), to allow computers to display text.
-Different screen tiers have different capabilties, such as supporting different resolutions and color depths.
+Different screen tiers have different capabilities, such as supporting different resolutions and color depths.
 Screens range from low-resolution, monochrome displays to high-resolution displays with up to 256 colors.

 The available resolution and color depth depends on the lowest tier component.
 When using a [graphics card (tier 1)](../item/graphicsCard1.md) with a [screen (tier 3)](screen3.md), only the tier 1 resolution and color depth is usable.